- What You Need To Know About Google Star Ratings For 2025

 You may need to send a reminder to a customer for them to leave you a review.
 With Nearby Now, you can see who has or has not responded to your review request.
 If they have not left a review yet, a call or a card is a great way to go.

 “This is step one of a lifetime relationship,” Tovah says.
-“You can not overstate the importance of getting that feedback.”
+“You cannot overstate the importance of getting that feedback.”

 4.)
 You Can Still Earn A Valuable Review Even If The Job Goes Sideways.